cerner/terra-core/packages/terra-table/docs/guides/SortedTable.md

     );
   }
 ```
-For the ability to toggle sorting we set "isSelectable" for all header cells.
+For the ability to toggle sorting we set `isSelectable` for all header cells.
 ```jsx
   createHeaderCell(key, title) {
     return (